The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Patreksfjörður village

-What I also like to do on my travels is to try out the guided tours in each area, that way I get to know the local guides and drink in their knowledge of the area.
+What I also like to do on my travels is to try out the guided tours in each area, that way I get to know the local guides and drink in their knowledge of the region.
 And thus I can tell you more about what each area in Iceland has to offer.

 The Westfjords of Iceland are extraordinarily beautiful, a bit off the beaten track, as it were, but so worth the detour.
 Here you can find the tranquillity for which many people are longing.